-Nate Hoey joined the Williams College Athletic Department in June of 2013.
+Nate Hoey is in his eighth year with the Ephs joining the Williams College Athletic Department in June of 2013.

 Williams College Director of Athletics Lisa Melendy announced the hiring of Nate Hoey to fill the position of head women's track & field coach on June 7, 2013.